ObolNetwork/obol-docs/docs/charon/networking.md

 In order for a charon client to connect to a relay, it needs the relay's [multiaddr](https://docs.libp2p.io/concepts/fundamentals/addressing/) (containing its public key and IP address).
 But a single multiaddr can only point to a single relay server which can easily be overloaded if too many clusters connect to it.
 Charon therefore supports resolving a relay’s multiaddr via HTTP GET request.
-Since charon also includes the unique `cluster-hash` header in this request, the relay provider can use [consistent header-based load-balancing](https://cloud.google.com/load-balancing/docs/https/traffic-management-global#traffic_steering_header-based_routing)to map clusters to one of many relays using a single HTTP address.
+Since charon also includes the unique `cluster-hash` header in this request, the relay provider can use [consistent header-based load-balancing](https://cloud.google.com/load-balancing/docs/https/traffic-management-global#traffic_steering_header-based_routing) to map clusters to one of many relays using a single HTTP address.

 The relay supports serving its runtime public multiaddrs via its `--http-address` flag.

 E.g., https://0.relay.obol.tech is actually a load-balancer that routes HTTP requests to one of many relays based on the `cluster-hash` header returning the target relay’s multiaddr which the charon client then uses to connect to that relay.

 The charon `--p2p-relays` flag therefore supports both multiaddrs as well as HTTP URls.